MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window.md

     You need to use a 64-bit version of Windows because of the requirements for the Skype for Business Online module and one of the Office 365 modules.

-- You need to install the modules that are required for Azure AD, Exchange Online, SharePoint Online, Skype for Business Online and Teams:
+- You need to install the modules that are required for Azure Active Directory (Azure AD), Exchange Online, SharePoint Online, Skype for Business Online and Teams:

    - [Azure Active Directory V2](connect-to-office-365-powershell.md##connect-with-the-azure-active-directory-powershell-for-graph-module)
    - [SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251)